qinjinjia/ec601_ass1/README.md

   * However, the choice of OS and IDE are subject to users, the users could choose OS and IDE they preferred.
   * There are many tutorials available online for installing OpenCV on your computer, the user could find a suitable one and follow the instructions to install OpenCV on computers.

+#### Run the code
+  * After installing the OpenCV，the users could download the modified code from our repository.

 ## More Links :link: